WebAssembly/spec/document/core/valid/instructions.rst

 $${rule-prose: Instr_ok/cvtop}

 .. todo::
-(*) indices are switched making hard to understand.
+  (*) indices are switched.

  below is the official specification

 * The instruction is valid with type :math:`[t_1] \to [t_2]`.